-In turn my grandfather lived a life his brother never got to live, and let his sons watch.
+In turn, my grandfather lived the life his brother never got to live and let his sons watch.

 Hopefully, I am carrying on this message from John, to My Grandfather to My Father, and now I will live in such a way that this will be handed to my children and in turn to theirs.

 Sergeant John W. Saarloos A.S.No.
 37189591